josiahseaman/FluentDNA/docs/installation.md

 **Running**
 fluentdna.py will be placed in the scripts folder and accessible through PYTHONPATH, it's a good idea to add this to PATH.
-The `example_data` directory will end up in your site packages, so you'll need to reference the full path.
+You should be able to use `fluentdna.py` as an executable from anywhere, depending on your setup.
+Running `fluentdna.py` with no arguments will point you to your *example_data/* and *results/* paths in your site packages, so you'll need to reference the full path.

-`python /path/to/site-packages/FluentDNA/fluentdna.py --fasta="/path/to/site-packages/FluentDNA/example_data/hg38_chr19_sample.fa"`
+`fluentdna.py --fasta="/path/to/site-packages/FluentDNA/example_data/hg38_chr19_sample.fa"`

 **Note:** Windows ignores the #!/bin/usr/python line, you'll need to use python and the full path to the script:
 `python C:\yourvenv\Scripts\fluentdna.py --fasta="C:\path\to\yourfasta.fa"`